 Be careful when websites state that they have “the” solution for dental anxiety, and “the” solution is sedation dentistry (or twilight sleep, or sleep dentistry).
-Sedation on its own won’t help with overcoming dental fears.
-It should be used in addition to good communication and psychological techniques, not as a replacement.
+Sedation should be used in addition to having a good relationship with your dentist, not as a replacement.
 You can find out more here: Ways of Tackling Dental Fears

 “Have you seen an LVI dentist lately and been told you need your bite opened by crowning all your teeth and that it will cost you over $50 thousand dollars?
 Did you know that LVI dentists use an aggressive and controversial philosophy of treating people called neuromuscular dentistry which oftentimes requires what others in the dental profession consider to be extreme overtreatment bordering on malpractice?
 Surprised?
 You deserve less.
 You deserve a doctor who will meet your cosmetic needs in the most conservative manner possible.”

 The spoof ad above was written by a dentist as a reaction to a real ad from a group of LVI dentists, which went: